MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ms.reviewer: v-brycho
 ---

-# Add a note to your 3D model in Dynamics 365 Product Visualize
+# Add a note to a 3D model in Dynamics 365 Product Visualize

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]